Communicate

 “Don’t tell them they are dying”

-explore and try to understand basis of request
+explore basis of request

 ethical obligation is to ask the patient what information they want about their illness – and to respect this